Brilliant (gemstone cut): Cut grading

 The distance from the viewer's eye to the diamond is important.

 The 2005 AGS cut standards are based on a distance of 25 centimeters (about 10 inches).

 The 2004 HCA cut standards are based on a distance of 40 centimeters (about 16 inches).

-Polish and symmetry are two important aspects of the cut.
-The polish grade describes the smoothness of the diamond's facets, and the symmetry grade refers to alignment of the facets.
-With poor polish, the surface of a facet can be dulled, and may create blurred or dulled sparkle.
-It may constantly look like it needs to be cleaned.
-With poor symmetry, light can be misdirected as it enters and exits the diamond.
+Polish and symmetry are two important aspects of cut.
+The polish grade describes the smoothness of the diamond's facets and the symmetry grade refers to alignment of the facets.
+With poor polish, the surface of a facet can be dull and may create blurred or dull sparkle.
+The stone may look like it needs to be cleaned.
+Because of the lack of symmetry, light can be misdirected as it enters and exits the diamond.

 Hearts and arrows phenomenon

 A diamond that has the top facet or "table facet" exactly perpendicular to the bottom of the diamond or "pavilion" and has its other facets precisely aligned with excellent symmetry, may show patterns that look like arrows from the top and hearts from the bottom.
 Generally it will need to be viewed loose under a gemscope to see the pattern very well.
 Although the hearts and arrows property is indicative of a top-tier cut, it does not always mean the diamond will be the most brilliant.
 Optimal facet placement is the key to brilliance and more important than facet patterning.
 Not all ideal round cuts will have the hearts and arrows effect either.